Bill O'Reilly (cricketer): 1938: Final tour of England

 First-class cricket resumed in Australia in 1945–46 after the end of the war, although the Shield competition was not held that season.
 O'Reilly captained New South Wales at the age of 40, and although the emergence of Ray Lindwall and Ernie Toshack in the state side indicated a shift in emphasis away from spin and towards faster bowling, O'Reilly maintained his pre-war standards.
 He took 33 wickets at 14.36 in six matches and New South Wales were undefeated; they won four matches and drew both fixtures against Victoria.
 He took at least two wickets in every innings and claimed his innings best of 6/43 against Queensland.
 O'Reilly also took a match total of 7/94 in an innings win over the Australian Services team, which had drawn a series against a full-strength England team.

 O'Reilly's final first-class cricket came on a four-match tour by an Australian team to New Zealand in early 1946.
 O'Reilly was the vice-captain of the team, which was led by Bill Brown.
 The main fixture during the tour was a four-day match against a representative New Zealand side in Wellington, retrospectively designated as the first Test between the two countries in 1948.
-The uncertain nature of the tour saw the Australians wear blazers labeled ABC for Australian Board of Control, rather than the usual coat of arms.
+The uncertain nature of the tour saw the Australians wear blazers labelled ABC for Australian Board of Control, rather than the usual coat of arms.
 New Zealand were outclassed; after winning the toss and electing to bat on a rain-affected pitch, they made 42 in their first innings and 54 in their second to lose by an innings and 103 runs.
 O'Reilly took 5/14 in the first innings, and 3/19 in the second, dominating with Toshack.
 It was his last Test and his last first-class game.
 O'Reilly dominated in the other tour games as well; he took match totals of 9/103 and 8/128 against Auckland and Otago respectively, and ended with 28 wickets at 10.60 for the tour.
 Having only decided to tour New Zealand after much consideration, O'Reilly retired at the end of the Test, throwing his boots out of the dressing room window.